matheuscamposmt/nn-from-scratch/README.md

 The Network has around 98% accuracy in the divorce dataset using sigmoid function and 2 hidden layers (the first one with 8 neurons and the second with 4), but it can be used in other datasets.

-The divorce dataset I used: https://archive.ics.uci.edu/ml/datasets/Divorce+Predictors+data+set Each question is classified on a scale of 0 to 4.
+The divorce dataset I used: https://archive.ics.uci.edu/ml/datasets/Divorce+Predictors+data+set, each question is classified on a scale of 0 to 4.

 The description of each attribute below: